Christie Sennott

 Biography

-Christie Sennott is an Associate Professor in the Department of Sociology.
-Her research addresses the social, cultural, and structural factors that shape sexual and reproductive health, maternal and child health, and family formation.
-She also considers how gender and gender inequality shape these processes.
-She has analyzed related questions across several contexts, including the United States, Asia (South Korea, China, India), and sub-Saharan Africa (South Africa, Malawi, cross-national).
-Her mixed methods research combines robust statistical analyses of large-scale longitudinal databases with in-depth interview data.
-Her research and training have been supported by the William and Flora Hewlett Foundation, the Institute of International Education, the American Association of University Women, and the National Institutes of Health.
-Her work has appeared in several high-impact journals such as Demography; Social Problems; Journal of Marriage and Family; Gender & Society; and Population and Development Review.
-Dr. Sennott has received several research and teaching awards including the Excellence in Discovery and Creative Endeavors Award and the Kenneth T. Kofmehl Outstanding Undergraduate Teaching Award from the College of Liberal Arts (Purdue) and the Burkhart Award for Excellence in Family Research from the Center for Families (Purdue).
-She currently serves as Principal Investigator on an R21 Exploratory/Developmental Grant entitled “Reproductive Healthcare Deserts and Inequalities in Maternal and Infant Health,” funded by the National Institute of Child Health and Human Development (R21 HD115062).
+Dr. Sennott’s research addresses the social, cultural, and structural factors that shape sexual and reproductive health, fertility desires and decision-making, maternal and child health, and gender inequality across global contexts.
+As an expert in both qualitative and quantitative data analysis, Dr. Sennott’s research is multi-method, collaborative, and global in scope.
+She has conducted studies in high-income countries including the United States and South Korea and in low- and middle-income countries including South Africa, Malawi, and India.
+Her research has been supported through several fellowships and grants, including from the William and Flora Hewlett Foundation, the Institute of International Education, the American Association of University Women, and the National Institutes of Health.
+Additionally, her work has appeared in several high-impact journals including Demography; Social Problems; Journal of Marriage and Family; Gender & Society; and Population and Development Review.
+Dr. Sennott has received awards for both her research and teaching, such as the Excellence in Discovery and Creative Endeavors Award and the Kenneth T. Kofmehl Outstanding Undergraduate Teaching Award from the College of Liberal Arts (Purdue), the Burkhart Award for Excellence in Family Research from the Center for Families (Purdue), and the Clifford B. Kinley Trust Grant Award (Purdue).
+She currently serves as Principal Investigator on an R21 Exploratory/ Developmental Grant entitled “Reproductive Healthcare Deserts and Inequalities in Maternal and Infant Health,” funded by the National Institute of Child Health and Human Development (R21 HD115062).